vmware-tanzu/tanzu-dev-portal/content/blog/declarative-deployments-kubernetes.md

 ---
 date: 2020-07-30
-description: 'Compare various options for declarative deployment of microservices in Kubernetes.
+description: Compare various options for declarative deployment of microservices in Kubernetes.

-  '
 lastmod: '2020-09-22'
 patterns:
 - Deployment